Japan Overseas Cooperation Volunteers: Activities

-The JOCV work with a local organization such as a government office, a town office, a school.
-The JOCV's term is 2 years.
-But they can extend 1 year if they need.
+The JOCV work with local organizations such as government offices, a town offices, and schools.
+The JOCV's term is 2 years, but can be extended by 1 year if needed.

 Countries

 As of July 2013, the JOCV were working in 71 countries and they used to work in 88 countries.
 The majority of JOCV work in Asia, Africa, and Latin America, though many work in the Middle East and some parts of Eastern Europe as well.

 Technical Fields

 There are more than 120 technical fields in 8 sectors.
 As of July 2013, the Education, Culture & Sports sector constitute about half of JOCVs who are working.
 And also, the sector constitute 39% of a cumulative total of JOCVs.
 The Agriculture, Forestry & Fisheries sector and the Manufacturing & Mechanical Training sector constituted a large share of JOCVs, but now they constitute less than 10%.

 Recruitment

 Japanese citizens aged from 20 to 39 are eligible for the application.
 The number of applicants peaked at 11,832 each year in 1994.
 However, as of April 2011, the number of applicants reached a nadir at only 1,351 each half-year because Tōhoku earthquake and Arab Spring effected and the government cut benefits last year.